Azure/Vector-Search-AI-Assistant/README.md

 ## Support

 The purpose of these solutions is to provide users with examples of how to design and build this type of solution using the various services available in Azure.
-While these solutions are hosted within the Azure Cosmos DB GitHub organization, they are not officially supported.
-Users are welcome to submit issues, any fixes are done on a best effort bassi.
-Users are most welcome and to submit Pull Requests.
+While these solutions are hosted within the Azure GitHub organization, they are not officially supported.
+Users are welcome to submit issues, any fixes are done on a best effort basis by volunteers.
+Users are also welcome and to submit Pull Requests.

 ## Resources